 3. Rummu Sunken Prison

-Rummu Quarry is a submerged limestone quarry next to two now-closed prisons; Rummu and Murru.
+Rummu Quarry is a submerged limestone quarry next to two now-closed prisons; Murru and Rummu.
 Formed in the late 1930s, prisoners from both sites were used in the excavation of limestone until the 1990s.

 While groundwater was pumped out of the quarry during operation, after it’s closure the water built up to form a lake, submerging part of the utility buildings and machinery.
-Now closed to the public, you can visit on a tour like this one.
+Now closed to the public, you can still visit the prison on a tour like this.

 4. Padise Abbey